xk1234/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The users does not provide any tags to add.
+The users does not provide any tags to remove.
     * 2a1.
 AddressBook shows an error message.
       Use case resumes at step 1.
 * 2b.
 The user provides tags with invalid format.